-The crystal should be connected on the PCB as close as possible to the oscillator input and output pins of the chip.
-Take care that the load capacitors C{x1} , C{x2} , and C{x3} in case of third overtone crystal usage have a common ground plane.
-The external components must also be connected to the ground plain.
-Loops must be made as small as possible in order to keep the noise coupled in via the PCB as small as possible.
-Also parasitics should stay as small as possible.
-Values of C{x1} and C{x2} should be chosen smaller accordingly to the increase in parasitics of the PCB layout.
+- Connect the crystal on the PCB as close as possible to the oscillator input and output pins of the chip. - Take care that the load capacitors C{x1} , C{x2} , and C{x3} in case of third overtone crystal use have a common ground plane. - Connect the external components to the ground plain. - To keep parasitics and the noise coupled in via the PCB as small as possible, keep loops as small as possible. - Choose smaller values of C{x1} and C{x2} if parasitics of the PCB layout increase.